Adapters & Integrations

 Payment Rails

-- Standard HTTP 402 semantics
+x402 — HTTP 402 Payment

 - Webhook signature verification

-- Subscription billing support
+- Subscription billing observation

 Card Billing

 @peac/rails-cardGeneric card billing bridge with billing_snapshot support.
+Works with any card processor.

 - billing_snapshot in payment.evidence